Butternut Squash With Whole Wheat, Wild Rice, & Onion Stuffing

 In the meantime, bring 2 cups of water to a boil in a saucepan.
 Stir in the wild rice, reduce to a simmer, then cover and cook until the water is absorbed, about 40 minutes.

-In a mixing bowl, combine the cooked wild rice with the sautéed onion and the remaining ingredients.
+In a mixing bowl, combine the cooked wild rice with the sautéed onion and the remaining ingredients (whole wheat bread through salt and pepper).

 Before serving, place the squashes in a preheated 350 degree F. oven.
 Bake for 15 to 20 minutes, or just until well heated through.